dapr/docs/daprdocs/content/en/concepts/overview.md

 ### Clusters of physical or virtual machines

-The Dapr control plane services be deployed in High Availability (HA) mode to clusters of physical or virtual machines in production, for example as shown in the diagram below.
+The Dapr control plane services can be deployed in High Availability (HA) mode to clusters of physical or virtual machines in production, for example, as shown in the diagram below.
 Here the Actor `Placement` and `Sentry` services are started on three different VMs to provide HA control plane.
 In order to provide name resolution using DNS for the applications running in the cluster, Dapr uses [Hashicorp Consul service]({{< ref setup-nr-consul >}}), also running in HA mode.

 <img src="/images/overview-vms-hosting.png" width=1200 alt="Architecture diagram of Dapr control plane and Consul deployed to VMs in high availability mode">